CHAPTERS 27-29

 Richard stared at the wood of his desk, suffering.
 Nothing made sense.
 He had the feeling that something terrible and very much over his head was happening, but he had no idea what.
 Or why.

-Sue was home, calling Heather’s friends and acquaintances back east, asking if any of them had heard from her.
+Su was home, calling Heather’s friends and acquaintances back east, asking if any of them had heard from her.
+She had seemed to be settling in well, enjoying her internship at Larkspur and academic opportunities coming up in the fall semester.
+The idea that she would run away didn’t make any sense.

 “Richard?”